 Level 3: Gender Sensitive

-Gender sensitive policies and programs consider different gender norms, roles, and relations, but do not consider the consequences of the existing inequalities between genders.
+Gender sensitive programs and policies consider different gender norms, roles, and relations, but do not consider the consequences of the existing inequalities between genders.
 These programs and policies acknowledge that there is a problem without providing solutions.

 Level 4: Gender Specific